Updated Jun 18, 2026§ For Pets

 Is Tractive or Weenect better for cats?

 Tractive CAT Mini, for most cat owners.
 The app gives you heatmaps, Wellness Score, and sleep tracking that Weenect doesn’t have.
-Coverage spans 175+ countries vs Weenect’s 50+.
+Coverage is now near-parity at 175+ countries vs Weenect’s 170+, so the decision comes down to software and price.
 The one exception: if you’re based in France or Germany and want radius-based tracking with cheaper European billing, Weenect wins.

 How long does the Tractive CAT Mini battery actually last?

-3-5 days for most owners in suburban areas.
-Tractive advertises up to 7 days, but real-world battery life depends heavily on cellular signal strength and how often you check the live location.
+Tractive advertises up to 7 days, but battery life depends heavily on cellular signal strength and how often you check the live location.
 Enabling Power Saving Zone at home extends it by pausing GPS when your cat is on WiFi.
-LIVE Tracking mode drains the battery in about 2 hours, so save it for when you’re actively searching.
+LIVE Tracking mode drains the battery quickly, so save it for when you’re actively searching.

 Can I use Tractive or Weenect on a small dog?